-Life has been in business since 1996 and currently has offices in USA, Europe, Canada, and Australia.
+Life has been in business since 1996 and currently has offices in the US, Europe, Canada, and Australia.

-Overall, both companies have legitimate profiles, with Kangen having a longer company history and a few additional certifications.
+Overall, both companies have legitimate profiles, with Kangen having a lengthier company history and a few additional certifications.

 Below is a feature comparison table:

 Note: horizontal scrolling is enabled for all devices.

 |pH Range||Max ORP Value||Self-Cleaning?||# of Filters||# of Titanium Plates||# of Water Settings||Warranty|

 As you can see, both machines come packed with powerful features.